-From Rosario, this group of young artists came to bring a new rhythm and a new message.
-It was a fusion of several musical genres: rock, folklore, tango, rioplatense rhythms, protest song, citizen music, melodic pop; all of them with a message: the disagreement with the military regime that was ending its days and giving way to democracy.
+From Rosario , this group of young artists came to bring a new rhythm and a new message.
+It was a fusion of several musical genres: rock , folklore, tango , rhythms rioplatenses, protest song, citizen music, melodic pop; all with a message: disagreement with the military regime that was ending its days and giving way to the democracy .

-The trova rosarina sought to differentiate itself from the musical style of the previous decade, raising its voice and searching for its own rhythm.
-New sounds, lettering loaded with claims, and a new sense for rock in a country that was boiling.
-It was one of the movements that pushed Argentine rock to expand throughout Latin America and from where some of the most important artists of our music came out.
-With the advent of democracy in 1983, the trova rosarina was losing strength and its artists opened up looking for their own careers.
+The rosarina trova sought to differentiate itself from the musical style of the previous decade, raising its voice and looking for its own rhythm.
+New sounds, lyrics loaded with claims, and a new sense for rock in a country that was boiling.
+It was one of the movements that pushed Argentine rock to expand throughout Latin America and from which some of the most important artists of our music came.
+With the advent of democracy in 1983 , the trova Rosarina was losing strength and its artists opened up looking for their own careers.

-Who were the Rosarino troubadours then?
-Some of them: Juan Carlos Baglietto, Silvina Garré, Fito Páez, Jorge Fandermole, Adrián Abonizio, Manuel Wirzt, Charly Bustos, Horacio Vargas .
-All of them, bequeathed from a time when silent voices began to shout.
+Who, then, were the Rosary troubadours?
+Some of them: Juan Carlos Baglietto , Silvina Garré, Fito Páez, Jorge Fandermole, Adrián Abonizio, Manuel Wirzt, Charly Bustos, Horacio Vargas.
+All of them, legacies from a time when silent voices began to scream.